Emergent channel over a pair of pockets in strong density waves

 Then, we define $a_{x,s}=c_{x,s}$ for even $x$ and $a_{x,s}=c_{x,-s}$ for odd $x$, $s=\uparrow,\downarrow$, which removes the $(-1)^x$ factor in $H'_{DW}$, and $H'_0$ becomes:

 Like before, we define $\varphi_0 \equiv k_y$ and map $H'_{0}+H'_{DW}$ to a 2D effective model:

 with a magnetic field of flux density $n_\Phi=q/2\pi \ll O(1)$.

-This two-band model $h'_{2D}$ has $n_D=2$ Dirac nodes when $\lambda_q$ is small and $n_D=4$ Dirac nodes when $\lambda_q$ is large, see Fig. \ref{fig:afmcase}a.
-We set $\epsilon_0=V_q$, $\epsilon'_0=\lambda_q$ for illustration.
+This two-band model $h'_{2D}$ has $n_D=4$ Dirac nodes when $\lambda_q$ is small and $n_D=2$ Dirac nodes when $\lambda_q$ is large, see Fig. \ref{fig:afmcase}a.
+For illustration, we set $\epsilon_0=V_q$, $\epsilon'_0=\lambda_q$, $n=1+4k_F/2\pi$, $k_F=0.2$ and $t'=0$ in our numerical calculations on chains $L\sim 4000$ chains with well-controlled boundary conditions.
 At density wave strength $\lambda_q=\sqrt{3}-1$ comparable with hopping parameters, the two Dirac fermions at $k_y=-\pi/3$ annihilate, and the emergent channel with anomalous $q_{opt}=4k_F$ takes over the original nesting value $q_{opt}=2k_F$ following Eq. \ref{eq:LLfill}.
 Our numerical results summarized in Fig. \ref{fig:afmcase}b show full consistency with our theoretical analysis.

 Next, we show an example where the emergent channel conserves momentum.
 Here, we exploit the $k_x$ displacement of the 2D theory's Dirac nodes away from the original 1D pockets in strong density waves: the two Dirac nodes are at $k_x=\pm 2\pi/3$ and $k_y=\pi/3$ for $V_q=1$ and $\lambda_q=(\sqrt{3}+1)/2$; the term $2t'\sin 3k_x$, $t'=0.2$ does not affect the Dirac nodes, yet gives rise to an asymmetric shift and thus two pockets with opposite carrier types in the 1D dispersion when the electron density $n \sim 1$, see Fig. \ref{fig:afmcase}c.
 In strong density waves, the two separate scattering channels with opposite momentum transfers $2k_{F1}$ and $2k_{F2}\sim -2k_{F1}$ merge into an emergent channel with vanishing momentum transfer $q_{opt}=2k_{F1}-\left|2k_{F2}\right|\rightarrow 0$.
 Numerical results summarized in Fig. \ref{fig:qgoto0} confirm our analysis.